JoinCODED/flutter_m3_intro_to_dart_language/03_Dart_Functions/03_parameter.md

-create a function called convetDollarsToEuros that prints how much 1 dollar in euro
+Create a function called `convetDollarsToEuros` that prints how much 1 dollar in euro

 That should be easy,[ let's google how much 1 dollar in euros ](https://www.google.com/search?q=%241+to+euro)

-Based on your answerr create this function
+Based on your answer create this function

 ```dart
 convertDollarsToEuros(){